 Do you need a leader when fishing with braid?

 One of the bad things about braid is the knot strength.
 So you have to make sure your knot-tying skills are up to par.
 There are loads of videos on YouTube if you are not sure.
 For likes of a normal blood knot, with braid would just slip until the knot came undone.
 So you would need to make about 10 to 12 turns so the knot wouldn’t slip.

 This is a no-brainer as far as I’m concerned.
 You don’t want to spend time tying knots every time you want to change your lure.
 By using a leader, we can tie a lure clip on and change lures in a flash.

 Why Don’t You Just Tie the Lure Clip To The Braid

 Good point, and you can.
 But using a fluorocarbon leader is virtually invisible in the water, whereas braid is not.
 I have caught fish just tying the braid straight to the lure.
 But we want the best odds for catching bass as possible and don’t want to muck about especially tying knots.

 How do I tie braid to mono fishing line?

-Well, as far as tying braid to nylon there are a couple of great knots that you could use that are quick and very reliable.
+Well, as far as tying braid to nylon, there are a couple of great knots that you could use that are quick and very reliable.
 The Yukaton knot is a great knot and relatively quick to tie.
 Another is the GT knot.
-Apparently this is the strongest braid to nylon knot out there.
+Apparently, this is the strongest braid to nylon knot out there.

-How do they make braided fishing line?
+How do they make braided fishing lines?